williammoran/expiringlink/README.md

 1. Add a URL secret to the user data and update it with a random value any time the password is changed.

-2. Use the has provided by ExpiringLink as _part_ of the URL.
+2. Use the hash provided by ExpiringLink as _part_ of the URL.
 The URL will also have to include something to identify the user to which the hash applies.